-Brands, PMs, Banks, Issuers, Technology Providers with live solutions, retailers, government and government departments, incentive agencies, closed loop programme providers.
+Brands, PMs, Banks, Issuers, Technology providers with live solutions, retailers, government and government departments, incentive agencies, and closed-loop programme providers.

 The programme may be running in any country/countries.

-Please note that Payment Platforms should be entered into the technology awards categories.
+Please note that Payment Platforms should submit their entries into the technology categories.

 - The programme provides benefit/value to the end user.